-Course Code Course Name Credit Hours Prerequisite 337CIS-3 Database Management Systems Administration 3(2, 2, 1) 335CIS-3
+Course Code Course Name Credit Hours Prerequisite 337CIS-3 Database Management Systems Administration 3(2, 2, 1) 230CIS-3

-This course covers the following topics: Selection of DBMS, Architecture of the chosen DBMS, Installation issues, DB creation, Indexing, Integrity Constraints triggers and assertions, DB Backups, Security management, Recovery issues, Performance management and tuning.
+This course covers the following topics: Selection of DBMS, Architecture of the chosen DBMS, Installation issues, DB creation, Indexing, Integrity Constraints triggers and assertions, DB

+Backups, Security management, Recovery issues, Performance management and tuning.
 Other features of the DBMS: Integration with web technologies, DB connectivity tools, Data distribution, fragmentation, and replication issues, Management issues of the DBA activity.

-Course Code Course Name Credit Hours Prerequisite 492CIS-4 Graduation Project 2 4 (0, 8, 0) 491CIS-4 programming practice.
+Course Code Course Name Credit Hours Prerequisite 492CIS-4 Graduation Project 2 4 (0, 8, 0) 491CIS-4

+In this course, each group will continue developing the information systems that started in IS 496.
+Groups must use particular tools to implement their information systems in a good programming practice.
 These implementation tools must be new and the students have not been experienced in the previous courses.
 Furthermore, students must generate user manuals for their information systems in an appropriate format.
 At the end of the term, each group must submit a final report, which documents completely the information system, from the problem definition phase to the implementation phase, and contains a user manual for the information system.